Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Kaiden 2](https://www.nexusmods.com/skyrimspecialedition/mods/19075) - Autumn Watch is located near Ivarstead.
 You can purchase the keys for the home from someone in Ivarstead.

 - [Legacy of the Dragonborn](https://www.nexusmods.com/skyrim/mods/52248) - The museum includes a safehouse that has everything an aspiring relic hunter could possibly need!
+As you progress through LotD, you will also find a portable tent home, a relocatable airship home, and a Dwemer tower home.

 - [Identity Crisis](https://www.nexusmods.com/skyrimspecialedition/mods/39634?tab=description) - A player home awaits those with the mental fortitude - or lack thereof - to face utter lunacy.